 What Are the Most Effective Cued Articulation Games for Primary Classrooms?

 Cue Chain Challenge builds phonological awareness through sequential sound production.
-Pupils stand in a circle, with the first child performing a cue for any sound.
+Learners stand in a circle, with the first child performing a cue for any sound.
 The next child must think of a word beginning with that sound, say it aloud, then perform the cue for the final sound in their word.
 This continues around the circle, creating a chain of connected sounds that develops both segmenting and blending skills.

 Quick Five-Minute Activities